 DAY 02.
-SANTA MARIA-THERMAL BATHS -SANTA TERESA (TREKING)
+SANTA MARIA-THERMAL BATHS -SANTA TERESA (TREKKING)

-After the delicious breakfast, we will be ready to make the first day of trekking to Santa Teresa.
+After breakfast, we will be ready for the first day of trekking to Santa Teresa.

-The first half hour after breakfast we will take our local transport from Santa Maria to the beginning of our hiking trail where we will start our trekking enjoying all the vegetation and at the same time appreciating the cultivation and harvest of coffee, coca and local fruits.
-Then our tour will be on the rise.
-On the way we will have several stops to learn a little more about the richness in flora and fauna of the area in which we will find ourselves.
+After breakfast we will take our local transport from Santa Maria to the beginning of our hiking trail.
+Here we will start our trekking enjoying all the vegetation and at the same time appreciating the cultivation and harvest of coffee, coca and local fruits.
+On the way we will have several stops to learn a little more about the richness in flora and fauna of the area.

 At this point, we will also have some of the most impressive views of the Huancarccasa canyon.

-Then we will descend to the town of Quellomayo where we will enjoy a delicious lunch and a restful rest in the hammocks of our restaurant.
+Then, we will descend to the town of Quellomayo where we will enjoy a delicious lunch and a rest in the hammocks of the restaurant.

-We will continue with the last two hours of walking to the thermal baths of Cocalmayo where we will have a good time to enjoy this very special and pleasant place.
+For the last two hours we will walk to the thermal baths of Cocalmayo, where we will have a good time to enjoy them.

 DAY 3.
 SANTA TERESA - HYDROELECTRIC -AGUAS CALIENTES (ZIP LINE OPTIONAL)

-This day we will take our breakfast between 7:00 a.m. to 7:30 a.m. and then start the day with the option of doing Zip Line activity with one of the highly trusted operators in the area for approximately two hours (This activity it is additional and optional).
-Then we will have a transport to the Hydroelectric, where the government control is located, to enter the Machu Picchu National Park (Machu Picchu Historical Sanctuary).
+This day breakfast will be between 7:00 a.m. to 7:30 a.m..
+The day will start with the option of doing Zip Lining with one of the most trusted operators in the area, for approximately two hours (This activity it is additional and optional).
+We then have a transport to the Hydroelectric, where the government control is located, to enter the Machu Picchu National Park (Machu Picchu Historical Sanctuary).

-In case you do not do the Zip Line then in our normal itinerary is walking from Santa Teresa to Hydroelectric for an approximate of 3 hours.
-In both cases our meeting is at Hydroelectric with the people who make the Zip Line and with the people who walk.
+If you do not do Zip Lining then we will walk from Santa Teresa to Hydroelectric for approximately 3 hours.
+In both cases our meeting is at Hydroelectric with the people who do Zip Lining and with those who walk.
 At this point we will start our trekking to the town of Aguas Calientes, passing through the area called Intihuatana, a small archaeological site where the guide will give us an explanation.

 Then we will continue to San Miguel, where we will enjoy our lunch.
-In the whole journey we will have the opportunity to contemplate the majestic Machu Picchu mountains and other constructions at the top of the mountain.
+Throughout the journey we will have the opportunity to take in the majestic Machu Picchu mountains and all the other Inka constructions.

-We will end the walk between 16:00 hrs. in the town of Aguas Calientes where we will spend the third night in a basic hostel.
+We will finish around 16:00 hrs. in the town of Aguas Calientes where we will spend the third night in a basic hostel.

 DAY 4.
 AGUAS CALIENTES-MACHUPICCHU- CUSCO

-The most important day of our trip is to get to know one of the 7 wonders of the Machupicchu world, and we have two ways to get there:
+The most important day of our trip where we get to see one of the 7 wonders of the world, Machu Picchu.